 Polygamy is meaningless too and it lowers the quality of your life by you not being able to focus on anything substantially.

 There is a vast difference between being happy and having sex as part of love and having sex out of addiction / hollowness / sexlessness.

 How to have Good Sex

 Good sex - connected sex - is a special recipe with a lot of ingredients.

 Love is the most inherent part of Good Sex.
-You can, therefore, and obviously, have Good Sex only with your long-term partner, because it's not just the need of your body, but also the need of your inner self / your soul.
+You can, therefore, and obviously, have Good Sex only with someone you've established a Good Connection with, because it's not just the need of your body, but also the need of your inner self / your soul.
 Good Sex is essentially an act of creating, producing, building, and making love with the partner.
 It is your way to express your love to your partner.
 Good Sex is Love.